 However, for most of its existence, the ANA did not admit women as members, encouraging them instead to join a separate arm of the ANA, the Australasian Women’s Association (AWA) formed in 1900.
 It was not until 1964 when the two associations amalgamated that women became full members of the ANA.

-The push for Federation
+Push for Federation

 Federation of the Australian colonies became an ANA goal in 1884.
 The Association’s most important legacy is the momentum it created for the Federation movement through its influential members, extensive network of branches and skilled orators such as Alfred Deakin.